boutiqueforaweek/boutiqueforaweek.github.io/pages/volunteers/index.md

 Your time, skills, and resources are invaluable contributions to the overall success of Boutique For A Week.
 Quite simply, we cannot effectively handle all the finer details that make our sale great without you &#8211; our GREAT Volunteers!
 As our way of saying thank you, we open this early shopping time to you!
 However, we are not able to allow you to shop during your volunteer shift.
 This also means you may not set aside items before your appropriate shopping time.
 Please be sure to check the schedule and plan your shifts around your shopping time.

 **Volunteers may bring a spouse, grandparent and/or children under 18 to shop during the Volunteer Shopping Pre-Sale shopping time.
 No sisters, friends, aunts, etc. We are not able to make exceptions.
-Please only bring children if absolutely necessary. <u>Children under 12 must remain with a parent at all times.</u> The {{ site.data.sale.season }} Pre-Sale is {{ site.data.sale.presale }}.**
+Please only bring children if absolutely necessary. <u>Children under 12 must remain with a parent at all times.</u> The {{ site.dates.season_year }} Pre-Sale is {{ site.dates.presale }}.**

 ## If you have small children at home&#8230;